fgo/middleman-guides/source/basics/layouts.html.markdown

 ```

 Like a normal layout, `yield` is where the resulting template content is
 placed.
-In this example, you've end up with the following output:
+In this example, you've ended up with the following output:

 ``` html
 <html>